lesprgm/HiLite/README.md

 # HiLite

-**HiLite** is a Django web application that extracts highlighted text from PDF documents and sends those highlights directly to your **Notion** workspace using the official Notion API.
+**HiLite** is a Django web application that extracts highlighted text from PDF documents and exports those highlights directly to your **Notion** workspace using the official Notion API via OAuth.

-It streamlines the note-taking process for students, researchers, and professionals who annotate PDFs and want their key insights stored in Notion.
+It simplifies the note-taking process for students, researchers, and professionals who annotate PDFs and want their insights organized in Notion without manual copy-pasting.

 ---

 ##  Features

--  Upload PDF documents via a sleek web interface
+-  Upload PDF documents via a clean and responsive web UI
--  Automatically extract **highlighted text** using PyMuPDF
+-  Extract **highlighted text** automatically using PyMuPDF
+-  Connect to Notion securely via OAuth 2.0
--  One-click export to a Notion page
+-  One-click export to your Notion page
--  Clean, responsive UI styled with Bootstrap 5
+-  Responsive Bootstrap 5 frontend with custom styling
--  Secure Notion API integration using `notion-client`
+-  No data stored — highlights live only in your session

 ---

 ##  Folder Structure

 ```
 hilite/
 ├── core/
 │   ├── templates/
 │   │   └── core/
+│   │       ├── upload.html
+│   │       ├── privacy.html
-│   │       └── upload.html
+│   │       └── terms.html
 │   ├── static/
 │   │   └── core/
 │   │       ├── styles.css